-With a crisp layer of polenta, cashew cream, and barbecued delicata squash, this eye catching entree is layered with flavors and textures.
+With a crisp layer of polenta, cashew cream, and barbecued delicata squash, eye catching fried polenta stacks are layered with flavors and textures.

 Break into the crackling crust of the outside, and you’re treated with creamy mushrooms, seitan, and cashew sauce with rice.

-Dotted with rosemary and lemon, this weeknight-friendly dish also makes a lovely holiday main course.
+Dotted with rosemary and lemon, baked tofu is a weeknight-friendly dish also makes a lovely holiday main course.

 Finish your celebratory dinner with something sweet.

 This mouthwatering pear crisp has the flavors of pie, but with a lot less work!
 It takes only 15 minutes of hands-on work.

 Sliced pears are seasoned with cinnamon and vanilla.
 Then they’re covered in a thick layer of oat and pistachio streusel.
 A great make ahead dish!

 - No bake vegan pumpkin cheesecake (Dianne’s Vegan Kitchen)

 Content updated October 25, 2023.
 Originally posted November 14, 2015.